 Welcome!
 Save our Streams Hamilton is a coalition of citizens who actively advocate for the preservation and restoration of wetlands, streams, habitat, forests, and biodiversity in the Hamilton area.
 Scroll down for a quick overview of our campaigns, calls to action and to join our newsletter!

-The Ford government wants to dismantle Ontario’s 36 Conservation Authorities (CAs) and replace them with seven much larger ones directed by a new provincially-appointed agency.
+The Province has decided to dismantle Ontario’s 36 Conservation Authorities (CAs) and replace them with nine much larger ones directed by a new provincially-appointed agency.

 Hamilton Conservation Authority would cease to exist.
-It would be merged with three others into an inefficient and sprawling entity spanning 28 municipalities from Niagara Falls to Toronto eliminating local control of our watersheds, creeks, streams, wetlands and waterfalls.
+It would be merged with three others into a sprawling entity spanning 28 municipalities from Niagara Falls to Toronto eliminating local control of our watersheds, creeks, streams, wetlands and waterfalls.
+Local voices, knowledge, priorities, and planning will be lost.

-Rally Time!
-Bring a sign or make one at our sign-making table
+Bring a sign or make one at our table at 1:30pm

 • Call PC MPPs Leave a polite but firm message on their voicemail or with their assistant.
 Contacts here